vitawebsitedesign/blog/_posts/2019-10-01-parallelizable-nunit-fixtures-and-testcases.md

 }
 ```

-So by adding `ParallelScope.Children` attribute to the class, test cases inside the fixture would now run in parallel:
+By using `ParallelScope.Children`, we make test cases inside the fixture run in parallel:
 ```c#
 [Parallelizable(ParallelScope.Children)]
 internal class MyFixture1